The Makeup Products That Get Zoë Kravitz Through A New York Heat Wave

 Advertisement

-Red lips are kinda the point of our call when I reach the YSL Beauté brand ambassador in her hometown New York, which has reopened after the third wave.
+Red lips are kind of the point of our call when I reach the YSL Beauté brand ambassador in her hometown of New York City.
 “I'm so happy to be in New York.
 I was gone for a lot of the pandemic working,” she says.
 (Kravitz will play Catwoman in the upcoming The Batman, which I’ve been told not to ask about.)
 “I haven't been home in a long time.
 And the energy in the city is so special right now.
 People are so excited to be outside.
 New York is such a resilient, incredible place.”

-Come fall, she says she’ll start playing again with deeper lip shades, reds sure, but also bronzes and burgundy.
+Come fall, Kravitz says she’ll start playing again with deeper lip shades; reds, sure, but also bronzes and burgundy.
 But for now, in this heat, her go-to summer look begins with braids or cornrows — “It’s nice to wake up and literally do nothing” — followed by her “can’t live without” product, Touche Éclat.
 “It’s been super hot here, so I’ve been going light with the foundation because it’s just so sticky and melts off your face,” she says.
 “I'll use this to even out my skin and cover any blemishes and around my eyes and nose.
 It's just a godsend because it's light and it gets the job done in terms of brightness and coverage.”
-At the moment, she’s also skipping her signature smoky eye.
-“I do a light cat eye — a little bit of eyeliner, a very, very thin line to the very, very end of my eye and it kind of extends and open up the eye a little bit.”
+At the moment, Kravitz is also skipping her signature smoky eye.
+“I do a light cat eye — a little bit of eyeliner, a very, very thin line to the very, very end of my eye and it kind of extends and open up the eye a little bit," she says.

 Advertisement